-As can be seen in the diagram above, the Earth's structure is very accurately known, with the actual depths of each layer (which vary only slightly from one place to another) being known to a fraction of one percent.
+As can be seen in the diagram above the Earth's structure is very accurately known, with the actual depths of each layer (which vary only slightly from one place to another) being known to a fraction of one percent.
 This accurate determination of the Earth's structure is made possible by the study of seismic waves (earthquake waves) passing through the Earth.
 There are two types of waves which do so.
-One, called P-waves, moves about twice as fast as the other, called S-waves, and therefore arrives at a given seismic station before the other; the one that arrives first is called the Primary wave (hance P-wave), and the one that arrives second is called the Secondary wave (hence S-wave).
+One, called P-waves, moves about twice as fast as the other, called S-waves, and therefore arrives at a given seismic station before the other; the one that arrives first is called the Primary wave (hence P-wave), and the one that arrives second is called the Secondary wave (hence S-wave).

 The velocities of P and S waves at different depths (shown in km)

 Waves moving through the Earth move at different velocities at different depths.
-Where the change in velocity is slow, the waves bend smoothly; where it is sudden, the waves bend more sharply.
+Where the change in velocity is slow the waves bend smoothly; where it is sudden, the waves bend more sharply.
 (Eugene C. Robertson, USGS)

 A more detailed look at the motion of P-waves, showing the paths of many waves emanating from a specific focus (at the top), the travel times (tick marks on the wave paths represent one minute intervals), and the shadow zone formed by the core of the Earth.
-Waves that should pass through the shadow zone are refracted and concentrated by the core, producing greater intensity in the region opposite the earthquake, than would otherwise occur.
-For Mercury in particular, this effect seems to be very large, due to its unusually large core.
-(S-waves are not shown, as they are absorbed by the core, and do not reach the opposite side of the Earth, save for S-waves created at the base of the mantle, by P-waves emerging from the core.)
+Waves that should pass through the shadow zone are refracted and concentrated by the core, producing greater intensity in the region opposite the earthquake than would otherwise occur.
+For Mercury in particular, this effect seems to be very large due to its unusually large core.
+(S-waves are not shown, as they are absorbed by the core and do not reach the opposite side of the Earth, save for S-waves created at the base of the mantle by P-waves emerging from the core.)
 (Public domain image from USGS Visual Glossary)

 Temperatures inside the Earth

-Laboratory studies of rock behavior show that in order to mimic the behavior of rocks inside the Earth, laboratory samples must be exposed not only to high pressure (corresponding to the weight of rocks above any point inside the Earth), but also surprisingly high temperatures, as shown below.
+Laboratory studies of rock behavior show that in order to mimic the behavior of rocks inside the Earth, laboratory samples must be exposed not only to high pressure (corresponding to the weight of rocks above any point inside the Earth), but also surprisingly high temperatures as shown below.

-Temperatures inside the Earth (in red) inferred from comparison of laboratory studies with seismic results, (in black) schematic representation of typical melting temperatures, and (in blue) schematic representation of temperatures of rising plumes of hot mantle material.
-Where melt-temperatures are lower than actual temperatures (in the outer core), the material is molten (liquid); where melt-temperatures are higher than actual temperatures (everywhere else), the material is solid.
-If the melt-temperature is well above the actual temperature (near the surface, and in the lower mantle), the rocks are very stiff.
-If the melt-temperature is close to the actual temperature (in the inner core, at the crust / mantle boundary, and for rising plumes), the rocks are "soft", or "plastic" (easily deformable).
+Temperatures inside the Earth (in red) inferred from comparison of laboratory studies with seismic results, schematic representation (in black) of typical melting temperatures, and (in blue) schematic representation of temperatures of rising plumes of hot mantle material.
+Where melt-temperatures are lower than actual temperatures (in the outer core), the material is molten (liquid).
+Where melt-temperatures are higher than actual temperatures (everywhere else), the material is solid.
+If the melt-temperature is well above the actual temperature (near the surface and in the lower mantle), the rocks are very stiff.
+If the melt-temperature is close to the actual temperature (in the inner core, at the crust/mantle boundary, and for rising plumes), the rocks are "soft" or "plastic" (easily deformable).